gui-cs/.github/profile/README.md

-## Enalbing modern, cross-platform, terminal UIs using .NET and Swift since 2007.
+## Enabling modern, cross-platform, terminal UIs using .NET and Swift since 2007.

 The gui.cs Github Organization holds the projects derived from [gui.cs](http://tirania.org/blog/archive/2007/Apr-16.html) that Miguel wrote for [mono-curses](https://github.com/mono/mono-curses) in 2007.